Repurchase of shares/SDRs in Kindred Group plc

 |

 A full breakdown of the transactions conducted in accordance with article 5.3 of MAR and article 2.3 of the Safe Harbour Regulation is attached to this press release.
+The total volume of Kindred shares/SDRs which have been repurchased within the current share buy-back program from 1 March 2021 until and including 12 March 2021, amounts to 842,000 shares.
 A maximum of 2,000,000 shares/SDRs can be repurchased within the frame of the buy-back program and the total share repurchases under the program may not exceed SEK 190,000,000.
 For information about all transactions carried out under the buyback program, please see Nasdaq Stockholm's website:

 http://www.nasdaqomx.com/transactions/markets/nordic/corporate-actions/stockholm/repurchases-of-own-shares

-This disclosure contains information that Kindred Group is obliged to make public pursuant to the EU Market Abuse Regulation (EU nr 596/2014).
-The information was submitted for publication, through the agency of the contact person, on 08-03-2021 07:30 CET.
+This disclosure contains information that Kindred Group is obliged to make public pursuant to the EU Market Abuse Regulation (EU nr 596/2014) and the Swedish Securities Markets Act (2007:528).
+The information was submitted for publication, through the agency of the contact person, on 15-03-2021 07:30 CET.

 For more information: